Appendix D — Cheatsheets

 head <file> |

-Look at the beginning of a file. | Defaults to 10 lines, can specify a different number with -n <n> . |
+Defaults to 10 lines, specify with -n <n > . |

 tail <file> |

-Look at the end of a file. | Useful for logs where the newest part is last.
-The |
+Look at the end of a file. |

-gre p <expression> |
+grep <expression> |

-Search a file using regex. | Writing regex can be a pain.
-I suggest testing on \(\text{regex101.com}\).
-Often useful in combination with the pipe. |
+Test regex on \(\text{regex101.com}\).
+Useful in combination with the pipe. |

 | |

-The pipe | |
+The pipe. |

 wc <file> |

-Count words in a file | Use -l to count lines, useful for .csv files. |
+Use -l to count lines, useful for .csv files. |

 rm <path> |

-Remove |
+Remove. |

-c p <from> <to> |
+cp <from> <to> |

-m v <from> <to> |
+mv <from> <to> |

 * |